Developmental co-ordination disorder (dyspraxia) in children

 This topic is about DCD in children, although the condition often causes continued problems into adulthood.

 Symptoms of DCD

 Early developmental milestones of crawling, walking, self-feeding and dressing may be delayed in young children with DCD.
 Drawing, writing and performance in sports are also usually behind what is expected for their age.

 Although signs of the condition are present from an early age, children vary widely in their rate of development.
 This means a definite diagnosis of DCD does not usually happen until a child with the condition is 5 years old or more.

 Find out more about symptoms of DCD in children.

 If you're concerned about your child's health or development, talk to a GP or health visitor, or speak to a nurse, doctor or special educational needs co-ordinator (SENCO) at your child's school.

-If necessary, they can refer your child to a community paediatrician, who will assess them and try to identify any developmental problems.
+They may refer your child to an occupational therapist, paediatrician, or another health professional who can assess them and try to identify any developmental problems.

 Find out more about diagnosing DCD in children.